Questions about Community Development Districts

 What will the CDD Do?

 Through a CDD, the community can offer its residents a broad range of community-related services and infrastructure to help ensure the highest quality of life possible.
-CDD responsibilities within our community may include storm water management, potable and irrigation water supply, sewer and wastewater management, and street lights.
+The CDD responsibilities within our community may include storm water management, irrigation water supply, conservation areas, grounds maintenance and pond maintenance.

 How CDDs Operate

-A CDD is governed by its Board of Supervisors which is elected initially by the landowners, then begins transitioning to residents of the CDD after six years of operation.
-Like all municipal, county, state, and national elections, the Office of the Supervisor of Elections oversees the vote, and CDD Supervisors are subject to state ethics and financial disclosure laws.
+A CDD is governed by its Board of Supervisors which is elected in State of Florida general elections.
+Like all municipal, county, state, and national elections, the Office of the Supervisor of Elections oversees the vote, and the CDD Supervisors are subject to state ethics and financial disclosure laws.
 The CDD’s business is conducted in the “Sunshine,” which means all meetings and records are open to the public.
-Public hearings are held on CDD assessments. and the CDD’s budget is subject to annual independent audit.
+Public hearings are held on CDD assessments, and the CDD’s budget is subject to annual independent audit.

 Relationship with Homeowner's Associations